tapyu/cpp-lessons/README.md

 For 99.9999% of cases, to get the compilation done, it is enough to run
   ```
-  ❯ gcc main.c -o straight-forward-program
+  ❯ gcc source1.c source2.c main.c -o straight-forward-program
   ❯ ./straight-forward-program
   Hello, World!
 ```
+where `source1.c`, `source2.c`... are opitional C/C++ source codes from which `main.c` depends on.

-However, under the hood, the preprocessing, compiling, assembling, and linking have occurred silently.
+Nevertheless, under the hood, the preprocessing, compiling, assembling, and linking occurr silently.
 Let us break each step down.

 ---